-Hola!
 I’m Rick, and I’m an International Programs Manager at Pitt Business.
-I have managed study abroad programming and advised & taught international students for almost seven years.
-My interest in all things international began as an undergrad and since then I’ve explored over 25 countries and have experienced things like presenting on a panel at a music festival in Spain, studying traditional dance music in Peru, getting chased by monkeys in Malaysia (not recommended), hiking to the top of Table Mountain in South Africa, and much more.
-In my free time I’m a musician and a DJ, a freelance writer, and a proud dog dad.
+I have managed international programming, advised & taught international students, and helped others strengthen their cultural competancies for over seven years.
+My international interests began as an undergrad, and since then I’ve explored over 26 countries and have experienced everything from presenting on a panel at a music festival in Spain, to studying traditional dance music in Peru, to getting chased by monkeys in Malaysia (not recommended), to hiking to the top of Table Mountain in South Africa.
+In my free time I’m a musician, a DJ, and a freelance writer.
 Fun fact: I love turbulence on planes (it’s like getting rocked to sleep).

 Professor Skip Glenn is an Assistant Professor of Marketing at the University of Pittsburgh-Johnstown.
 He has explored Ecuador as part of research and training done for El Museo de Ciencias Naturales in Quito and the Academy of Natural Sciences, Philadelphia.
 His field experience has taken him from Loja Province in the south to Carchi Province in the north.
 Having worked with the native Shuar and local scientists, he has a deep appreciation for the natural and cultural heritage of this great Andean nation.

 Items Billed by Pitt

 |Study Abroad Fee||$300||$300|